 Therefore, AFSP distinguishes between General and Measurable hypotheses even though I readily acknowledge that the explicit distinction and terminology is NOT common in scientific papers.
 In scientific papers, the roles of hypotheses are often indicated contextually.
 However, nuanced scientific context is often difficult for students to understand.
 Using distinct terminology for different types of hypotheses is a simple approach to help students develop useful hypotheses.

-The primary goal of AFSP is not to help students write publishable scientific papers, but to understand some of the fundamental elements of scientific reasoning and writing.
+The primary goal of AFSP is not to help students write publishable scientific papers (although I find the principles of Reasoned Writing and AFSP are also helpful for writing published manuscripts).
+The primary goal of AFSP is to help students reflect on some of the fundamental elements of scientific reasoning and writing.
 Therefore, I consider some departure from common scientific conventions to be justified.
 Clearly-written papers with the General/Measurable hypothesis distinction could easily be revised to submit for publication if desired.